 Guide to Maxilla.
 There’s no doubt about it: teeth are an incredibly important part of our daily lives.
 Without our teeth, we couldn’t eat or smile, which are two fundamental parts of everyday life.
-Just ask Dr. Adam Schulhof about the significance of a smile; he’ll be sure to provide you with tried and true expertise in all aspects related to teeth.
-Dr. Schulhof is truly a one-of-a-kind orthodontist, who is passionate about providing patients with the smile of their dreams in an environment that is fun, friendly, and warm.
+Just ask Dr. Adam Schulhof.
 He’s achieved the impossible when it comes to smiles, and he firmly believes in a customized approach to his patient’s teeth.
+In this post, we’ll guide you through maxilla and other orthodontic terms.
+Let’s get cracking.

 The Benefits of Lingual Braces